Back

 When defeat comes, accept it as a signal that your plans are not sound, rebuild those plans, and set sail once more toward your coveted goal.

-The above quote is from Napoleon Hill @ Brainy Quote.
 I pride myself on being consistent.
 I know that when I have made a decision to go big or go home I have the backbone to support my choices.
 I've lost the battle to keep Mustache and Twig as part of WPExpress core.
-I ended up killing a component and asimilating it back into the main codebase.
+I ended up killing a component and assimilating it back into the main codebase.
 I have made several mistakes in trying to impose my view of what code can be.
 But I will not quit, and I will not cease to support my view of what code can be.
-I just will not force it on to you or anyone else.
+I just will not force it on you or anyone else.
 Your mission, should you choose to accept it, is to be the best Software Developer you can be.

 What this changes mean for WPExpress users

-• WPExpress/UI/RenderEngine/Twig and
+• WPExpress/UI/RenderEngine/Twig

 • WPExpress/UI/RenderEngine/Mustache